Recruitment and Selection Process in HRM

 3) Employee referrals

-- Challenging workforce diversity in the long run, as acquaintance of an employee is most probably like him.
+- Challenging workforce diversity in the long run, as an acquaintance of an employee is most probably like him.
 This results in less innovation and prohibition of new idea generations.
-So, in the long run, organization suffers from stagnation.
+So, in the long run, the organization suffers from stagnation.

-4) Poorly designed hiring process
+4) Poorly designed recruitment and selection process

 On the other hand, research proves that external hires have high turnovers as compared to internal hires.
 The reason is again the same: organizational culture.
-New hire finds it more difficult to settle in a new organization than that person who gets the opportunity to develop within his own organization.
+New hire finds it more difficult to settle in a new organization than that person who gets the opportunity to develop within their own organization.

 1) Workforce planning (WFP)

-This is a written mapping of the current workforce statistics of the company: how many employees are working, who is going to retire or resign, who will fill the position which is being created, do we prefer internal hiring or external hiring, which department needs more staff?
-Hence, this plan reflects all the succession planning and human resource requirements.
+This is a written mapping of the current workforce statistics of the company: how many employees are working, who is going to retire or resign, who will fill the position which is being created, do we prefer internal hiring or external hiring, and which department needs more staff?
+Hence, this plan reflects all succession planning and human resource requirements.
 It acts as a guide for present and future hiring moves.
 Some more information can be found in this article Workforce planning.

 2) Job Analysis